-That’s why this summer WFYI news is partnering with local freelance journalist Andrea Muraskin and American Public Media’s Public Insight Network (PIN) to produce a radio series on our city’s changing neighborhoods.
-And we’re trying something new: the ideas for this series will come from you.
+This summer and fall, WFYI contributor Andrea Muraskin partnered with American Public Media’s Public Insight Network to produce a radio series on Indy's changing neighborhoods.
+And we tried something new: the ideas for this series came from listeners.